Horizon Forbidden West: Story and characters

 Aloy returned as the game's protagonist.
-In Forbidden West, she had to deal with another catastrophic extinction-level event, live up to the legacy of Elizebeth Sobeck, an esteemed scientist whom she was a clone of (as depicted in Zero Dawn), and prove herself again while venturing into the Forbidden West.
-Writer Benjamin McCaw added that the overwhelming amount of pressure Aloy had to face was a significant part of her character arc in the game.
+In Forbidden West, she had to deal with another catastrophic extinction-level event, live up to the legacy of Elizebeth Sobeck, an esteemed scientist whom she was a clone of (as depicted in Zero Dawn), and prove herself again in a foreign land.
+Writer Benjamin McCaw added that the overwhelming amount of pressure Aloy had to face was a significant part of her character arc.
 Ashly Burch returned to provide voice and motion capture for Aloy, along with Lance Reddick as Sylens, John Hopkins as Erend, and John Macmillan as Varl.
 Newcomers include Alison Jaye as Alva, Noshir Dalal as Kotallo, Carrie-Anne Moss as Tilda, and Angela Bassett as Regalla.
-Guerrilla invested more resources into creating the game's cinematics than in Zero Dawn.
+Guerrilla invested more resources into creating the game's cinematics.
 Advanced motion capture tools allowed the team to record dynamic movement and character expressions more extensively, enabling the team to create character-centric scenes across main quests and side objectives, though travel restrictions during the COVID-19 pandemic forced the team to recruit local talents in Amsterdam to substitute certain cast members.

-According to McCaw, Aloy's dynamics with other characters were difficult to write, as her unique upbringing and aspiration to live up to Sobeck's legacy meant that she often pushed away her friends as she felt she had to accomplish the task alone.
-In the game, Aloy had to integrate into society and learn to accept help, ultimately understanding that instead of saving the world in the abstract, it was the people in the world who are worth saving.
+According to McCaw, Aloy's dynamics with other characters were difficult to write, as her unique upbringing and aspiration meant that she often pushed away her friends as she felt she had to accomplish the mission alone.
+Aloy had to learn to integrate into society and accept help, ultimately understanding that instead of saving the world in the abstract, it was the people in the world who are worth saving.
 The team spent more time developing character-driven side quests in order to deepen Aloy's relationships with them.
-Aloy's relationship with Beta contrasted with Aloy's own relationship with Sobeck and was described by the team as "the heart and soul of [the game's] story," which was the most difficult part to write.
+Varl was killed in the game, as the team felt that he was the most important character in Aloy's journey and that his death created an emotional low point for the narrative.
+Writing Aloy’s relationship with Beta was the most challenging part of the script.
+As both are clones of Elisabet Sobeck, the team described their contrasting ways of handling the immense pressure and responsibility thrust upon them as the "heart and soul" of the narrative.
 According to the game's writer, Beta served as a dark reflection of Aloy and embodied "all of Aloy's conflicts about wanting to be like Elisabet, wanting to connect to others, but feeling isolated."
+Beta was initially written to be an "optimistic" character, though her personalty was changed to that of "a sullen teenager" in order to fit the story.